mkacper/pipe_transform/README.md

 end
 ```

-In Erlang we could write similar code using `pipe_transfrom` as follows:
+In Erlang we could write similar code using `pipe_transform` as follows:

 ```erlang
 -module(pipe).